 Learn and Serve Environmental Anthropology Field (LEAF) School

-The LEAF School supports large public events open to the community.
+In addition to our course offerings in human ecology and archaeology the LEAF School supports large public events open to the community.
 Join us at Stolja Ali: Place of Medicine Ethnobotanical Garden in the City of Lynnwood’s Gold Park on Make A Difference Day, Martin Luther King Jr. Day of Service, and Earth Day.
-Each year you can also join us as we help host an annual powwow on the first weekend of May.
+Sign up through the Center for Service-Learning.
+Each year you can also join us as we help the powwow committee and our Native American Student Association host an annual powwow on the first weekend of May.